USB hardware: USB-C

-Developed at roughly the same time as the USB 3.1 specification, but distinct from it, the USB-C Specification 1.0 was finalized in August 2014 and defines a new small reversible-plug connector for USB devices.
-The USB-C plug connects to both hosts and devices, replacing various Type-A and Type-B connectors and cables with a standard meant to be future-proof.
+The USB-C connector supersedes all earlier USB connectors, the Mini DisplayPort connector and the Lightning connector since 2025.
+It is used for all USB protocols and for Thunderbolt (3 and later), DisplayPort (1.2 and later), and others.
+Developed at roughly the same time as the USB 3.1 specification, but distinct from it, the USB-C Specification 1.0 was finalized in August 2014 and defined a new small reversible connector for all USB and some other devices.
+The USB-C plug connects both to hosts and to peripheral devices, as well as to chargers and power supplies, replacing all of the preceding USB connectors with a standard meant to be future-proof.

-The 24-pin double-sided connector provides four power–ground pairs, two differential pairs for USB 2.0 data (though only one pair is implemented in a USB-C cable), four pairs for SuperSpeed data bus (only two pairs are used in USB 3.1 mode), two "sideband use" pins, VCONN +5 V power for active cables, and a configuration pin for cable orientation detection and dedicated biphase mark code (BMC) configuration data channel.
+The 24-pin double-sided connector provides four power–ground pairs, two differential pairs for USB 2.0 data (though only one pair is implemented in a USB-C cable), four pairs for SuperSpeed data bus (only two pairs are used in USB 3.1 mode), two "sideband use" pins, VCONN +5 V power for active cables, and a configuration pin for cable orientation detection and dedicated biphase mark code (BMC) configuration data channel (CC).
 Type-A and Type-B adaptors and cables are required for older hosts and devices to plug into USB-C hosts and devices.
 Adapters and cables with a USB-C receptacle are not allowed.

+A Full-Featured USB cable is a Type‑C-to-Type‑C cable that supports USB 2.0, USB 3.2 and USB4 data operation, and a Full-Featured Type‑C receptacle likewise supports the same full set of protocols.
+It contains a full set of wires and is electronically marked (E-marked): It contains an E-marker chip that responds to the USB Power Delivery Discover Identity command, a kind of vendor-defined message (VDM) sent over the configuration data channel (CC).
+Using this command, the cable reports its current capacity, maximum speed, and other parameters.
+Full-Featured USB Type-C devices are a mechanic prerequisite for multi-lane operation (USB 3.2 Gen 1×2, USB 3.2 Gen 2×2, USB4 2×2, USB4 3×2, USB Gen 4 Asymmetric).

-Full-featured USB-C 3.1 cables are electronically marked cables that contain a full set of wires and a chip with an ID function based on the configuration data channel and vendor-defined messages (VDMs) from the USB Power Delivery 2.0 specification.
-USB-C devices also support power currents of 1.5 A and 3.0 A over the 5 V power bus in addition to baseline 900 mA; devices can either negotiate increased USB current through the configuration line or they can support the full Power Delivery specification using both BMC-coded configuration line and legacy BFSK-coded VBUS line.
+USB-C devices support power currents of 1.5 A and 3.0 A over the 5 V power bus in addition to baseline 900 mA.
+These higher currents can be negotiated through the configuration line.
+Devices can also use the full Power Delivery specification using both BMC-coded configuration line and the legacy BFSK-coded VBUS line.

-All USB connectors except USB-C were deprecated with the release of USB 3.2.

-Host and device interface receptacles

-USB plugs fit one receptacle with notable exceptions for USB On-The-Go "AB" support and the general backward compatibility of USB 3.0 as shown.